beejjorgensen/cs344_curriculum/week06/project-6.md

 ### Initial Allocation

 On the very first call to `myalloc()`, we won't have any heap space.

-Allocate 1024 bytes of heap with:
+We're going to make a single call to `mmap()` to get the space from the OS that we need.
+For now, that'll just be 1024 bytes with the assumption that we won't ever need more than that.

+Let's get that data from the OS as an anonymous memory-mapped region.
+This is the crazy call to make that happen:

 ```
-void *heap = sbrk(1024);
+void *heap = mmap(NULL, 1024, PROT_READ|PROT_WRITE,
+                  MAP_ANON|MAP_PRIVATE, -1, 0);
 ```

+You can see the `1024` in there.
+The rest of the arguments are basically
+saying:

+* `NULL`: I don't care what virtual address the block is assigned.
+* `1024`: I want this many bytes.
+(The OS will likely round this up to its memory page size).
+* `PROT_READ|PROT_WRITE`: I want R/W permission on the memory.
+* `MAP_ANON|MAP_PRIVATE`: I don't want this associated with any file on disk; I want to enable copy-on-write for any subprocesses that I `fork()`.
+(We won't `fork()` in this project, but it's nice to be proper.)
+* `-1`: This is the file descriptor for the file we're mapping.
+Since we're not mapping a file (`MAP_ANON`), we set this to `-1` to indicate it's unused.
+* `0`: This is the offset within the file to start mapping.
+Since we're not mapping a file, this is unused and we set it to `0`.

-We're going to use part of this space to hold the head of our linked list.
+Now that we have the data back from the OS, we're going to use part of this space to hold the head of our linked list.

 ### Linked List Nodes